hacktoon/mel/docs/syntax-rules.md

 Tabs, spaces, newlines, commas and semicolons are considered whitespace and are important for separating tags and values.
 For example, the code below:

 ```
-name "Ringo"
+Name "Ringo"
-age 12
+Age 12
-"About Ringo" [1, 2, 3]
+"About Ringo" (1, 2, 3)
 ```

 can be rewritten in one line:

 ```
-name "Ringo" age 12 "About Ringo" [1 2 3]
+Name "Ringo" Age 12 "About Ringo" (1 2 3)
 ```

 or using commas and/or semicolons:

 ```
-name "Ringo";
+Name "Ringo";
-age 12;
+Age 12;
 "About Ringo";
-[1; 2; 3]
+(1; 2; 3)
 ```

 ## Comments

-A comment starts with the `#` symbol and ends at the end of the line.
+A comment starts with the `--` symbol and ends at the end of the line.
 Comments are ignored by the parser and won't be interpreted.

 ```
-"A string"   # this is a comment
+"A string"   -- this is a comment

-# another comment
+-- another comment
 ```

 ## Values

-[Values](values.md) are the main components of Dale as it is a sequence of values.
-Values can be modified and composed in [groups](groups.md).
+[Values](values.md) are the main components of Dale since it's a sequence of values.
+Values can be modified and composed in [scopes](scopes.md).

 ```
-"a text"
+'a text'

 454